Choosing To Be Pet-Free

 The freedom felt so good!

 We could get a last-minute hotel room in Denver and head down to a Rockies game.
-Or, a last-minute cheap flight to visit family and not have to worry about making arrangements for someone to watch our dog.
+Or, a last-minute cheap flight to visit family in Vegas, Washington, or Alaska and not have to worry about making arrangements for someone to watch our dog.